unascribed/unsup/README.md

 versions of Minecraft.
 The main missing piece right now is the Creator GUI;
 manifests must be [written by hand](https://git.sleeping.town/unascribed/unsup/wiki/Manifest-format).

+*As of 0.2.0*, you can also point the unsup agent at a Packwiz `pack.toml`.
+This is the recommended solution to deploying packs with unsup at the moment.
+The Creator may still get implemented to offer a GUI solution.

 unsup is a somewhat minimal implementation of a generic working directory syncer in Java.
 It supports running as a Java agent, to piggy-back off of the launch of another program.